vinisaveg/vinisaveg/README.md

 ## Hey, I'm Vinicius 👋

-> I am a Front-end Developer, currently working at [Farfetch](https://www.farfetch.com).
+> I am a Front-end developer, currently working at [Farfetch](https://www.farfetch.com).

 ### About Me :sunglasses:
 I'm 24.
 Studying Web Development for about 1 / half years, intending to be graduated next year.